Product: Leica Trinovid HD 8 x 32

 This was not the case with the Birder’s Store however, the staff of which were friendly and professional throughout, and were able to process my order the day before it arrived here.

 The instrument came in the standard padded grey Leica box, complete with neoprene carry case, a lens cloth, padded neck strap with the Leica logo, rain guard, tethered objective lens covers, instruction manual, test certificate and warranty card.
 I was immediately struck by the beautiful, solid build quality of the instrument, with its magnesium chassis and thick, flat black rubber armouring.
 The red Leica logo made for a nice aesthetic touch embedded at the end of the right barrel of the instrument.
 Built like a proverbial tank, the large central focus wheel moved with silky smoothness, taking just over two full revolutions from one extreme of its travel to the other.
 This extra long focus travel is unusual in a binocular of these specifications but is required for the instrument’s amazing close focusing distance of under 1 metre – the closest I have personally encountered by quite a considerable margin, with the exception of the marvellous Pentax Papilio II 6.5 x 21, with its unrivalled 0.5 metre minimum focus.
+After a few times using the instrument, I did detect a very slight amount of play in the focuser, which was a wee bit distracting but something I could easily live with

 I was very much looking forward to examining the eye cups on this Leica, which turned out to be every bit as good as I had hoped!
 They are beautifully engineered with five positions from fully extended to fully retracted, and all locked into their respective positions with a loud and reassuring ‘click’ sound.
 Supremely comfortable, they are ‘cushioned’ in a lovely soft rubber that sanctions prolonged glassing in the field They remain in place with a rigidity(read rock solid) that I had come to expect from this company owing to my previous pleasant experiences with its smaller sibling – the Leica Trinovid BCA 8 x 20 pocket glass.
 Sporting a very generous eye relief of 17mm, this is one binocular that eye glass wearers will never struggle to see the full field with!
 That’s good news going forward, as I don’t know if I will eventually(maybe a few decades hence when I’m in my 70’s lol) have to observe with my eye glasses on all the time.
 The eye cups are also removable should I wish to give them a thorough clean.